 - And much more!

-We’ve visited Moncton, NB, several times since 2000.
-It’s in the summer of 2018 that we tested this tourist scavenger hunt.
+Indeed, we’ve visited Moncton, NB, several times since 2000.
+It was in the summer of 2018 that we tested this tourist scavenger hunt.

 - Starting point: Marriott Beausejour, 750 Main St, Moncton, NB E1C 1E6, Canada